bahleg/OBSIFLASK/example/vault_example/Files, directories and links.md

         Example: [[1.md]]

-Additionally, FLOBSIDIAN supports links without file extensions.
+Additionally, OBSIFLASK supports links without file extensions.
 For example, [[1]] resolves to `1.md`.

 The broken links are rendered in a special way: [[This is broken link]].

 # ⚠️ Notes about file index
-The file index is updated periodically (by default, every 5 minutes, configurable in the [config](https://github.com/bahleg/flobsidian/blob/main/src/flobsidian/config.py)).
+The file index is updated periodically (by default, every 5 minutes, configurable in the [config](https://github.com/bahleg/OBSIFLASK/blob/main/src/obsiflask/config.py)).
 It is also refreshed after each file operation.
 This logic will be refactored in the future.

 Keep in mind: if you move a file outside of your vault, it may temporarily disappear from the index.